-Despite significant progress in increasing agricultural production, meeting the changing dietary preferences and increasing food demands of future populations remain significant challenges.
-Salinity, drought, water logging, high temperature and toxicity are those abiotic stresses that affect the crop yield and production.
-Tolerance for stress is a difficult operation that the plant needs to undergo in order to survive.
-Identification of proper techniques at proper time can made it easy for the scientists to increase the crop productivity and yield.
-In this book, we have discussed the stresses, their impact on crops and portrayed distinctive abiotic stress tolerant in response to different techniques that can improve the performance of the crops.
+Despite significant progress in increasing agricultural production, meeting the changing dietary preferences and increasing food demands of future populations remains a significant challenge.
+Salinity, drought, water logging, high temperature and toxicity are abiotic stresses that affect the crop yield and production.
+Tolerance for stress is a important characteristic that plants need to have in order to survive.
+Identification of proper techniques at a proper time can make it easy for scientists to increase crop productivity and yield.
+In Engineering Tolerance in Crop Plants against Abiotic Stress we have discussed the possible stresses and their impact on crops and portrayed distinctive abiotic stress tolerance in response to different techniques that can improve the performance of crops.

 - Provide a state-of-the-art description of the physiological, biochemical, and molecular status of the understanding of abiotic stress in plants.

-- Understanding of new techniques pointed out in this book will open the possibility of genetic engineering in crop plants with the concomitant improved stress tolerance.
+- Understanding new techniques pointed out in this book will open the possibility of genetic engineering in crop plants with the concomitant improved stress tolerance.

 Table of Contents